hhyy0401/SC3/README.md

 ## Datasets
-1. Real world datasets are available in [here](https://www.cs.cornell.edu/~arb/data/).
-The format of the data is exactly as provided, and for SC3, "{data}-nverts.txt", "{data}-simplices.txt" are only necessary.
-Feel free to delete repeated or non-maximal simplices.
+1. Real world datasets are available [here](https://www.cs.cornell.edu/~arb/data/).
+The format of the data is exactly as provided, and for SC3, only "{data}-nverts.txt" and "{data}-simplices.txt" are necessary.
 2. [Statistics of datasets we used]

 | dataset  | # of vertices | # of maximal simplices |